GreenestJ/greenestj.github.io/autopsy/setup.md

 # How To Customize {#custom}

-The mod pack has optional client side mods if your computer is stronger you can activate or disable if your computer isn't strong
+~~The mod pack has optional client side mods that a mod handles controlling if your computer is stronger you can activate certain ones or disable certain ones if your computer isn't strong~~

+The mod that was gonna be used to handle client side mods was incompatible (breaks due to blood magic) so I decided against having certain client side mods as they just add unnecessary strain to everyone no matter the setup.
+You can still manually add client side mods but do so at your own risk of running minecraft worse.

 ## Errors {#error}

-Before you report anything try reimporting the pack, changing to other launcher than what you used (MultiMC -> Curse \| Curse -> MultiMC), and reinstalling the pack from mega and importing again.
+Before you report anything try reimporting the pack, changing to another launcher than what you used (MultiMC -> Curse \| Curse -> MultiMC), and reinstalling the pack from mega and importing again.
 If none of those work contact Me (GreenJ) or Mr. Danger (who will relay it).
-If you use MultiMC click edit instance before launching and it shows a log in top left theres upload it gives a link please send the paste.ee link.
-If you use CurseForge don't.
+If you use MultiMC click edit instance before launching and it shows a log.
+In top right theres an upload button that gives a link please send the paste.ee link.
+If you use CurseForge.
+Don't.
 (I will try to help but MultiMC runs more reliably so try using that before asking for support.)